abyssDS/sfmlWiki/Source:-Rectangular-Boundary-Collision.md

 ```

 The two objects should be provided as (the first two) parameters to the function; the two object types can be different.
-> Note that any objects can be used as long as they have these four functions: getLocalBounds (must return sf::FloatRect), getTransform and getInverseTransform (both must return sf::Transform)
+> Note that any objects can be used as long as they have these four functions: getLocalBounds (must return sf::FloatRect), getTransform and getInverseTransform (both must return sf::Transform).
+> Also note that it uses the transformed local boundary box.
+This means that it also tests the rectangular boundary of a circle, not the circular region.

 The third parameter is optional.
 It specifies the required "collision level".